soedinglab/MAGmax/README.md

     read4_id    <sampleid>Ccontig4_id
     ```

+4. FASTQ and MAPID filenames must contain the sample ID (e.g., SRR25448374.fastq, SRR25448374_mapids).
+This is the default unless filenames are renamed manually.

+## Notes
-3. If input bins are not separated by sample IDs, such as when using MetaBAT2 or COMEBin on a concatenated set of contigs, use the `--split` option to automatically separate input bin by sample IDs.
+1. If input bins are not separated by sample IDs (e.g., when using MetaBAT2 or COMEBin on concatenated contigs), use the `--split` option to let MAGmax automatically separate bins by sample ID.
-4. Make sure that headers in the read fastq files have read_id separated by space/tab (not by `.`) from other sequencer details.
-This is important for `seqtk` to fetch reads correctly.

-    `Correct format: @SRR25448374.1 A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0.length=151#0/1`

-    `Wrong format: @SRR25448374.1.A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0.length=151#0/1`

-When read ids are not seperated by space in the headers, run the below script and use the updated read file for mapping.

-    sed -i -E 's/^(@[^.]+\.[^.]+)\./\1 /' read.fastq

-MAGma works for paired-end (in separate files: SRR25448374_1.fastq and SRR25448374_2.fastq) and single-end read files.

-5. Sample IDs must be in the file name of fastq and mapid files.
-(E.g., SRR25448374_1.fastq & SRR25448374_2.fastq or SRR25448374.fastq and SRR25448374_mapids)
-6. We recommend Spades for reassembly which produces bins with higher purity than bins assembled using Megahit.
+2. We recommend Spades for reassembly which produces bins with higher purity than bins assembled using Megahit.